hawkeye-stan/msfs-popout-panel-manager/README.md

   ERROR MSFSPopoutPanelManager.WpfApp.App - Could not load file or assembly 'Microsoft.FlightSimulator.SimConnect, Version=11.0.62651.3, Culture=neutral, PublicKeyToken=baf445ffb3a06b5c'.
 An attempt was made to load a program with an incorrect format.
 System.BadImageFormatException:

   This usually happens on clean Windows installation.
-Pop Out Panel Manager uses x64 version of SimConnect.dll to perform its function and a Visaul C++ redistributable is required for SimConnect to run correctly.
+Pop Out Panel Manager uses x64 version of SimConnect.dll to perform its function and a Visual C++ redistributable is required for SimConnect to run correctly.
 Please download and install the following [VC++ redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) on your PC to resolve this issue.
 Further information can be obtained in this [support ticket](https://github.com/hawkeye-stan/msfs-popout-panel-manager/issues/21).

 ## Author
 Stanley Kwok